DFE-Digital/get-information-about-pupils/README.md

       ```
     - If using Visual Studio, ensure the `DfE.GIAP.Web` project is set as the startup project and run it (F5 or use the
       menu).

+> **TODO**: Add details about authentication/authorisation -- e.g., how to set up logging in to DSI (DfE Sign-in) locally

 ## Architecture